 This innovative research handbook will contain 30 sections (each edited by a section editor) with 20 chapters per section and average 20 pages in the range of 5,000 – 15,000 words per article.
 Each chapter will be freshly produced, immediately published on the handbook website after delivery and will/can be regularly updated.
 There will be also hardcover versions of the handbook.

 Springer Nature is the publisher of this ambitious venture.
 Springer Nature is one of the world’s leading global research, educational and professional publishers, created in 2015 through the combination of Nature Publishing Group, Palgrave Macmillan, Macmillan Education and Springer Science+Business Media.
 See the recently published Palgrave Macmilan third edition “The New Palgrave Dictionary of Economics” as example for the large experience Springer Nature has with such projects.

 The Editor-in-Chief of the handbook is GLO President Klaus F. Zimmermann.
-He is supported by a larger number of active Section Editors including M. Niaz Asadullah, Nick Drydakis, Gil Epstein, Alfonso Flores-Lagunes, Uwe Jirjahn, Dave E. Marcotte, Milena Nikolova, Enrico Rettore, Eva M. Sierminska, Marie Claire Villeval, and Marco Vivarelli.
+He is supported by a larger number of active Section Editors including M. Niaz Asadullah, Nick Drydakis, Gil Epstein, Alfonso Flores-Lagunes, Colm Harmon, Uwe Jirjahn, Dave E. Marcotte, Mathilde Maurel, Milena Nikolova, Olga Popova, Enrico Rettore, Eva M. Sierminska, Kompal Sinha, Marie Claire Villeval, Victoria Vernon and Marco Vivarelli.